black-sheepp/ERS/README.md

 In the project directory, you can run:

-npm start
-Runs the app in the development mode.
+Runs the app in the development mode: npm start

 Open http://localhost:8011 to view it in your browser.

 The page will reload when you make changes.